sinasezza/weblog-django/README.md

 # weblog-django
-the weblog has tow apps :
+the weblog has two apps :
 * blog app
 * authentication app